PowerPoint 2010: Encrypt with Password

 Figure 2: Encrypt with Password

-- This brings up the Encrypt Document dialog box that you can see in Figure 3.
+- Doing so brings up the Encrypt Document dialog box, as shown in Figure 3, below.
 Type a password in the field, and click OK.

 Figure 3: Encrypt Document dialog box

-- This opens a Confirm Password dialog box (see Figure 4).
+- This action opens a Confirm Password dialog box, as shown in Figure 4, below.
 Retype the same password that you typed in step 4 and click OK.

 Figure 4: Confirm Password dialog box